SPECIAL PRICE: $2,995 | GOES UP TO $3,745 ON OCT 8, 2020

 - All services, meals other than those indicated above, alcoholic beverages

 - Any changes to the proposed and confirmed program.

 - All items of a personal nature e.g. drinks, laundry, telephone calls, medical needs, tips etc

 Our tour begins in Puerto Escondido and ends in Oaxaca Mexico.
 Consider the option of purchasing a round trip ticket to Mexico City and two one way tickets: Mexico City to Puerto Escondido and Oaxaca to Mexico City, to complete your travels.
 Interjet, Volaris, Vivaaerobus and Aeromexico are all good Mexican airlines that often run these routes.
 One way tickets can be had at good prices.

 To witness the shell dyeing process we travel via open top motor boat over several miles of ocean, clamber out at a beach and must walk across uneven rocks and boulders to see the process.
 You will want good fitting tennis shoes or water sandals (like Chacos or Tevas) for the rock scramble and must have decent equilibrium to be able to walk on the rocks.
 We are there to help with the rock walk, but cannot guarantee access if you are not able to walk on the rocks.
 We will accommodate by bringing the shellfish to you to view if you are not able to walk over the rocks.

-The roads through the Sierra Madre on days 4 and 5 are very winding.
+The roads through the Sierra Madre are very winding.
 Come prepared if you are affected by motion sickness.